 For veterans of frugal shopping, unit pricing should be second nature – an unconscious automatic calculation leading to the best prices available.
 (Wow, say that ten times fast… or just continue reading.)
 For the rest of us, it requires just a little bit of thinking and perhaps a calculator.
-And there is a little secret out there is that is designed to foul your plans!
+Our credit counseling advice is to try to shop frugally.
+But, there is a little secret out there is that is designed to foul your plans!

 For example, if you are faced with purchasing dishwashing detergent- and you are intent on buying Brand X. We have 5 different packages of the Brand X in the store.
 Without doing the math, choose the best bargain.

 - 2 pack of 10 oz bottles at $4.

 - 3 pack of 14 oz bottles at $11.39 with a coupon in hand for $1.00 off the package.